Analysis | Four big political questions the Georgia Senate runoffs can help answer

 But Republicans did not get the same results in the 2018 midterm elections, when Trump wasn’t up for election but was in the White House.
 Republicans lost the majority in the House of Representatives.

 Trump has been an active participant in these Georgia Senate runoffs, holding two rallies there for the candidates.
 But that’s different from voters actually turning out to vote for him.
 Not to mention, more voters in Georgia chose Biden than Trump in November.
-We’ll have one more big data point on what Trump means for downballot Republicans with these races.
+We’ll have one more big data point on what Trump means for down-ballot Republicans with these races.

 2. Does declaring Democrats radical fire up GOP voters?